Sweets from the Indian subcontinent: Sel roti

 Sel roti is a Nepali home-made circular-shaped bread or rice donut that is prepared during Tihar, a widely celebrated Hindu festival in Nepal and India (Sikkim and Darjeeling regions).
 It is made of rice flour and incorporates customized flavors.
 A semi liquid rice flour dough is usually prepared by adding together milk, water, sugar, butter, cardamom, cloves as well as other flavors based on personal choice.

 Shrikhand

 Shrikhand is a traditional Gujarati and Marathi dessert made from strained yogurt, sugar, saffron, and cardamom.
 It has a smooth, creamy texture and is served chilled.

 Soan papdi

 Soan papdi is a predominantly sugar based sweet that is pulled to create thin strands resembling cotton candy.
 It is flaky and has a crisp texture and melts in the mouth.
 It is usually packaged in cubes and served garnished with chopped pistachio nuts, or in a rolled paper cone.
 There are many different flavorings that can be added, including mango, strawberry, pineapple and chocolate.

 Tiler Khaja

+Tiler Khaja is a type of confectionery made from sesame seeds produced in Kushtia District of Bangladesh.